 Why do I need motorcycle insurance?

-For starters, because motorcycle insurance is required by law in Canada.
-The mandatory minimum coverage includes the following:
+Because motorbike insurance is required by law in Canada, for starters.
+The mandatory minimum coverage for includes the following:

 Can I add extra coverage to my motorcycle insurance policy?